tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

   <span class="post-meta small">If you're working with a database than data binding support comes pre-loaded with WinForms.</span>
 </div>

 At the time, the only reason I went with Windows Forms was because my coursework is not being marked on its maintainability - the project only needs to be completed and documented.
 The effort required to get used to WPF would have taken too long in the context of this project.
-Also, WPF seems to have a habit of making difficult things easy[^1][^2], and simple things extremely unintuitive[^3], and working around those quirks would have meant I would have spent most of the available time learning about the ins and outs WPF, rather than developing the project itself.
+Also, WPF seems to have a habit of making difficult things easy, and simple things extremely unintuitive[^3], and working around those quirks would have meant I would have spent most of the available time learning about the ins and outs WPF, rather than developing the project itself.

 ## System.Drawing and GDI+